 In historic times, the site was a working farm of the Angel family.
 In 1938, with a donation from Eli Lilly, the Indiana Historical Society purchased the land to protect it from development.
 Starting in 1939, under the direction of Glenn A. Black, a crew of 277 Works Progress Administration (WPA) workers began excavating the site, recovering over 2.5 million artifacts.

 The site was transferred to the State of Indiana in 1946, with Indiana University continuing the archaeological work.
 A replica of the original WPA building was built in 2013.
 The building contains exhibits on the WPA and its contribution to the site’s research.
 The new lab facility is open during all site excavations and during special events.

-Indiana University/Glenn A. Black Lab is responsible for excavations and research on the site.
+Indiana University/Glenn A. Black Laboratory of Archaeology is responsible for excavations and research on the site.

 Sign up for the latest news and updates.